RegularCookiez/Lexichunk-Solver/README.md

 Search completed in 15.23s.
 ```

-As you can see, it found the solution anchor having found original words with those chunks.
+As you can see, it found the solution `anchor` having found original words with the chunks `anc` and `hor`.

 While not displayed, you can determine them retroactively: